MegaManSec/JoshuaHu/_posts/2024-05-02-how-I-backdoored-your-supply-chain.md

 A few years ago, the South Korean KakaoTalk platform suffered a BGP hijacking where the attackers were focused on a single file: a javascript file that the platform hosted, which was inadvertently being used by a cryptocurrency exchange named KlaySwap.
 Since the javascript file was loaded on the exchange's website, when the route was hijacked, the attackers served a slightly altered version which siphoned off users' cryptocurrency when they visited the exchange's website.
 The attackers generated a valid tls certificate [the moment after hijacking the route](https://medium.com/s2wblog/post-mortem-of-klayswap-incident-through-bgp-hijacking-en-3ed7e33de600), so they could serve the file with a valid certificate, too.

 What could KlaySwap do?
 Host its own version of KakaoTalk's SDK?
 Use subresource integrity and hope that KakaoTalk will communicate changes to the script in the future?
-(Perhaps a better system could in-fact use subresource integrity, and temporarily disable the functionality that the SDK provides the platform in case the hash changes, informing someone at KlaySwap that they should check the changes which have occured and update the resource hash if it looks reasonable; something that may be difficult or annoying if the script is minimized and obsfucated.)
+(Perhaps a better system could use subresource integrity, and temporarily disable the functionality that the SDK provides the platform in case the hash changes, informing someone at KlaySwap that they should check the changes and update the resource hash if it looks reasonable; something that may be difficult or annoying if the script is minimized and obfuscated.)

 ### Your bug-bounty provider's support panel gets infiltrated